salacika/DE1SQL/SQL2/README.md

 States starting with 'ala'

-`SELECT DISTINCT state FROM birdstrikes WHERE state LIKE 'ala%'`
+`SELECT DISTINCT state FROM birdstrikes WHERE state LIKE 'ala%';`

 States starting with 'North ' followed by any character, followed by an 'a', followed by anything